keyboard_arrow_up

 Ablation

-The elimination of material with an industrial laser by evaporation, vaporization or melting.
+The removal of material using an industrial laser through evaporation, vaporization, or melting.

 Alloy Steels